ariaghora/noe/README.md

 </div>

-Noe is a framework for an easier scientific computation in object pascal, especially to build neural networks (and thus, the name — *noe (Korean:뇌) means brain*).
+Noe is a framework for an easier scientific computation in object pascal, especially to build neural networks, and hence the name — *noe (Korean:뇌) means brain*.
 It supports the creation of arbitrary rank tensor and its arithmetical operations.
 Some of the key features:
 - Automatic gradient computation
 - Numpy-style broadcasting
 - Interface with *OpenBLAS* for some heavy-lifting